tasriyan/Knara.MultiTenant.IsolationEnforcer/tests/MultiTenant.Enforcer.RoslynTests/roslyn_tests_scenarios.md

 }
 ```

-### Scenario 4: SAFE Repository derived from TenantRepository
+### Scenario 4: SAFE Repository derived from TenantIsolatedRepository
-A repository that is derived from `TenantRepository` is considered SAFE even when it uses UNSAFE db context,
+A repository that is derived from `TenantIsolatedRepository` is considered SAFE even when it uses UNSAFE db context,
 and should compile without issues when used anywhere.
 ```csharp
 public class Project : ITenantIsolated